 When to Change a Serpentine Belt?
-What You Need To Know!
+Facts, FAQs & Step-by-Step Guide

 The serpentine belt is an unassuming component of your vehicle.
 Even though it’s important, it’s often missed with routine maintenance.
 The good news is that there are usually signs that it’s going.

 However, if the signs are ignored, it typically results in being stranded and needing a tow.
 That’s why it’s important to follow the manufacturer’s suggested maintenance schedule.

 A serpentine belt is expected to last 60–100,000 miles on average, and most manufacturers will suggest it’s changed around 75,000 miles regardless of wear.
 Your vehicle owner’s manual will give you the exact recommendation.